MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-create-a-form-template-using-the-infopath-2003-object-model.md

 description: "The procedures in this topic describe how to create a form template that works with the InfoPath 2003-compatible object model."
 ---

-# How to: Create a Form Template Using the InfoPath 2003 Object Model
+# Create a Form Template Using the InfoPath 2003 Object Model

 The procedures in this topic describe how to create a form template that works with the InfoPath 2003-compatible object model.